AntitrustEnthusiast/bountiful_basins/README.md

 ## Compatibility
 This mod should detect modded materials and add them to the weighted pool.
 All modded materials will start with a weight of 0 and must be manually configured.

-This mod should be compatible with anything that doesn't overwrite `data/scripts/biomes/temple_altar_top_shared.lua`.
-The file only contains the function used to spawn these basins, so chance of a conflict is low.

 ## License
 All original parts of this software are released under the [MIT license](LICENSE.md).
 A non-exhaustive list of exceptions follows:
 * Everything in the `lib/` directory retains the original licenses they were released under, they are only packaged here for convenience